-Child Wellbeing movement calls on Government to “think big” about child wellbeing
+Child Wellbeing movement calls on Government to “think big”

 A steering committee of over 20 influential organisations has combined to call on state and federal governments to “think big” when it comes to promoting the wellbeing of children and young people in Australia, through the initiation of “the most significant and valuable nation-building project that has ever been undertaken” – the Every Child National Wellbeing Commitment.

 Co-Chair of the campaign Dr Kirsty Nowlan said the wellbeing of every child and young person in Australia “must be elevated as a national priority”.

 Dr Nolan believes the best national foundation any country can have is healthy, safe, well-educated children and young people who are confident in themselves and their future.